MSVU co-op and internship students bring a diverse skill set to a workplace.

 • Promoting products and building relationships with clients

-Sample duties for tourism & hospitality management students may include:
+Sample duties for Bachelor of Tourism & Hospitality management students may include:

 • Answering guest inquiries regarding hotel services and tourist attractions